There’s no easy way to get into this post.

 I’m fine enough to share it even though it does feel vulnerable and personal and like nothing that anyone else needs to know about.

 I’m fine enough to write about it even though I know others could read this and STILL think, “See, she’s freaking out.
 She must be too weak to handle it,” whatever ‘it’ is.
 My job.
 My personal life.
 My health.
 Being an adult or life in general.
-Go ahead, name it.
+Go ahead, name it what you’d like.
 But for people who think that, you’re wrong and missing the larger point here.
-Please, keep reading.

 One reason why I am okay with sharing this is because I know that A LOT of people are freaking out at any given moment.